forestdb/forestdb.org/models/exogenous-counterfactuals.md

             ,@(make-shadow-defines model) ;;the shadow model
             (not ,(shadow-rename-all a (names model)))
             (condition (not ,(shadow-rename-all b (names model))))))

-    (and ,a ,b))))
+    (and ,a ,b)))
+    "If it weren't in category A, it wouldn't have feature")
 ~~~

-This doesn't look right -- we expect that the counterfactual statement ("if it weren't in category A, then the feature wouldn't be on") is `true` with probability 1.

-For deterministic dependencies, we can achieve this by turning the dependent variable into a function:
+This doesn't look right; we expect that the counterfactual statement should be `true` with probability 1.
+This problem arises because category and feature resample independently.
+Thus, most of the times that category changes, feature is left with its original value.
+The causal force of category on feature only comes to play in the .0001 probability event that both resample in the same shadow-cycle.
+One possible solution to this problem is to make `feature-on` a function, thus forcing it to resample every cycle.

 ~~~~
 ;;;fold: